Gout Management FAQs: Causes, Diet, Treatment, and Prevention

 Which knee injection works best for osteoarthritis?
 Evidence-based comparison of cortisone, hyaluronic acid (gel), and PRP injections — effectiveness, duration, cost, and Medicare coverage.

-Research shows repeated cortisone knee injections increase surgery risk by 57% and accelerate cartilage damage.
+Repeated cortisone knee injections increase surgery risk by 57%.
 Learn the evidence, safe limits, and better alternatives.

 Browse More FAQ Topics